mikeobrien/graphite/docs/routing.md

 ##### Explicit Urls

-You can completely override the action's url with the `UrlAttriubute` as follows by specifying a route template:
+You can completely override the action's url with the `UrlAttribute` as follows by specifying a route template:

 ```csharp
 [Url("some/url", "another/url")]